Doppler boosting the stochastic gravitational wave background: Kinematic anisotropies and SGWB scenarios

 \section{Kinematic anisotropies and SGWB scenarios}

 In this section we explore cosmological and astrophysical scenarios where our previous findings can be applied.
-We are especially interested in theoretically identifying set-ups where kinematic effects can be amplified in frequency ranges probed by GW experiments, thanks to transient enhancements of the tilts $n_\Omega$, $\alpha_\Omega$ of the SGWB spectrum.
-We focus on the SGWB from inflation (subsection \ref{sec-ex-infl}) and from astrophysical sources (subsection \ref{sec-ex-astro}).
+We are especially interested in theoretically identifying set-ups where kinematic effects can be amplified in frequency ranges probed by GW experiments, { thanks to enhancements of the tilts $n_\Omega$, $\alpha_\Omega$ of the SGWB spectrum at particular frequencies.} We focus on the SGWB from inflation (subsection \ref{sec-ex-infl}) and from astrophysical sources (subsection \ref{sec-ex-astro}).